urostripunovic/share-recipes-now-backend/README.md

 # share-recipes-now-backend
 Backend for the share-recipes-now.
 Tech stack used is [Node.js](https://nodejs.org/en) together with the [Hono.js framework](https://hono.dev/).
-The database in use is [SQLite](https://www.sqlite.org/index.html) and I might also use [Drizzle](https://orm.drizzle.team/) to try it out.
+The database in use is [SQLite](https://www.sqlite.org/index.html).
+This backend supports complete CRUD operations when it comes to create users, recipes, comments, update them, delete them as well as read them.
+There will be documentation for how the database was formed, created and tested as well as documentation how the Node.js backend server is set up along with an explanation for each REST API end point.
 ## TODO
 - [ ] Play around with Hono.js to understand it.
 - [ ] Start setting up CRUD operation as well as unit tests.